 MECHANICVILLE - Robert J. Tassi, 83, of No. Lincoln St., Hemstreet Park, died Tuesday, April 30th, at Our Lady of Mercy Life Center, Guilderland, after an extended illness.

-To send flowers in memory of Robert J. Tassi, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Robert J. Tassi, please visit our Heartfelt Sympathies Store.